best

 Frient Smart Plug Mini

-The frient-smart-plug-mini is compact and functional.
-Frient is a Danish company making Zigbee devices that integrate cleanly with Home Assistant.
-No power monitoring on this one, but it’s small enough to not block adjacent outlets, which matters more than you’d think.
+The frient Smart Plug Mini is compact and dependable.
+Frient (a Danish brand, formerly Develco) makes Zigbee devices that integrate cleanly with Home Assistant.
+This one does include power metering and is small enough not to block the adjacent outlet, which matters more than you’d think on a duplex receptacle.

 Outdoor Options